pimatic/pimatic-lcd/README.md

 IF $syssensor.cpu changes or $syssensor.memory changes
-THEN display "CPU: {$syssensor.cpu}%" on lcd line 1 and display "MEM: {$syssensor.memor}MB" on lcd line 2
+THEN display "CPU: {$syssensor.cpu}%" on lcd line 1 and display "MEM: {$syssensor.memory}MB" on lcd line 2

 IF switch is turned off